Better to see Chapter 1 Introduction of Traffic Safety (2004)

 The firmest knowledge flows from the third level, the one to which we always aspire, and in many cases successfully.
 The goal is captured in the often quoted words of Lord Kelvin, for whom the absolute temperature unit, degrees K, one of the seven basic units in the SI system, is named:

-I often say that when you
+I often say that when you can measure what you are speaking about, and

-something about it; but when you cannot
+express it in numbers, you know something about it; but when you cannot

 express it in numbers, your knowledge is a meagre and unsatisfactory kind.
-It may be the beginning of knowledge, but
+It may be the beginning of knowledge,

-the matter may be.
+whatever the matter may be.

 REFERENCES (CHAPTER 1)